Click the Pencil Tool to add pencil annotations to documents:

 Figure 1.
 Comment Tab, Pencil Tool

-When the Pencil Tool is enabled, click and drag the pointer to create freehand annotations:
+When the Pencil Tool is enabled, click and drag the pointer to create pencil annotations:

 Figure 2.
 Pencil Tool Examples

-Click to select pencil annotations, as detailed in the upper-left annotation in the image above.
+Click to select pencil annotations, as detailed annotation on the left in the image above.
 Selected annotations can be edited as follows:

 •Click and drag the yellow control points to resize pencil annotations.

 •Click and drag pencil annotations to reposition them.

 •Click and drag the green control point to rotate pencil annotations.
 Hold down Shift to rotate at increments of fifteen degrees.

 •Use the arrow keys to reposition pencil annotations.
 Hold down Shift to move at an increased increment.

 •Use the editing aids detailed here to assist in the precise placement of pencil annotations.